 A usage scenario is a set of use cases enabled by a common set of technical capabilities in support of certain applications.
 Usage scenarios have expanded through generations from cellular service with voice and data (3G), through broadband data services for high mobility as well as nomadic/local access (4G) to the three usage scenarios eMBB, URLLC, and mMTC (5G).
-These usage scenarios, as depicted in Error!
-Reference source not found. (from ITU-R), encompass applications in various types of environments, e.g., dense urban, suburban, rural, indoor, high-speed, etc.
+These usage scenarios, as depicted in Figure 2 (from ITU-R), encompass applications in various types of environments, e.g., dense urban, suburban, rural, indoor, high-speed, etc.